 “These things can look very similar and stick out just a little bit,” Watts said.
 “And as soon as you swipe or insert your card., it can take the information.”

-The criminals had then been using consumers’ stolen card information to make counterfeit cards.
-Police were alerted when one compromised card was loaded with $1,000 in fraudulent charges.
+The criminals used consumers’ stolen card information to make counterfeit cards.
+Police was alerted when one compromised card was loaded with $1,000 in fraudulent charges.